JanHerca/urantiapedia/output/wikijs/en/article/Rick_Lyon/eulogy_for_david_linthicum.md

 I invite you now to close your eyes and, in your mind, envision the events I am about to share with you.

 > “Although it was early in the season for such a phenomenon, shortly after twelve o’clock [on the afternoon of Friday, April 7, A.D.
 30,] the sky darkened because of the fine sand in the air.
-The people of Jerusalem knew that this meant the coming of one of those hot-wind sandstorms from the Arabian Desert.” [[UB 187:5.1](/en/The_Urantia_Book/187#p5_1) 187:5.1]
+The people of Jerusalem knew that this meant the coming of one of those hot-wind sandstorms from the Arabian Desert.” <a id="a118_311"></a>[[UB 187:5.1](/en/The_Urantia_Book/187#p5_1) 187:5.1]

 > “Shortly after one o’clock, amidst the increasing darkness of this fierce sandstorm, Jesus began to fail in human consciousness.
 His last words of mercy, forgiveness, and admonition had been spoken.
 His last wish—concerning the care of his mother—had been expressed.
 During this hour of approaching death, the human mind of Jesus resorted to the repetition of many passages in the Hebrew scriptures, particularly the Psalms.
 The last conscious thought of the human Jesus was concerned with the repetition of a portion of the Book of Psalms now known as the twentieth, twenty-first, and twenty-second Psalms.
 While his lips would often move, he was too weak to utter the words—as these passages, which he knew so well by heart, would pass through his mind.
 Only a few times did those standing nearby catch some utterance, such as, ‘I know the Lord will save his anointed,’ ‘Your hand shall find out all my enemies,’ and ‘My God, my God, why have you forsaken me?’
 Jesus did not for one moment have even the slightest doubt that he had lived in perfect accordance with the Father’s will; and he never doubted that he was now laying down his life in the flesh in accordance with his Father’s will.
 He did not feel that the Father had forsaken him; he was merely reciting in his vanishing consciousness many Scriptures, among them the twenty-second Psalm, which begins with ‘My God, my God, why have you forsaken me?’
-And this happened to be one of the three passages which was spoken clearly enough to be heard by those standing near him.” [[UB 187:5.2](/en/The_Urantia_Book/187#p5_2)]
+And this happened to be one of the three passages which was spoken clearly enough to be heard by those standing near him.” <a id="a120_1539"></a>[[UB 187:5.2](/en/The_Urantia_Book/187#p5_2)]

 > “The sandstorm grew in intensity and the heavens increasingly darkened.
 Still the soldiers and the small group of believers stood by.
 The soldiers crouched near the cross, huddled together to protect themselves from the cutting sand.
 The mother of John and others watched from a distance where they were somewhat sheltered by an overhanging rock.
 When the Master finally breathed his last, there were present at the foot of his cross John Zebedee, his brother Jude, his sister Ruth, Mary Magdalene, and Rebecca, onetime of Sepphoris.
 >
 > “It was just before three o’clock when Jesus, with a loud voice, cried out, “It is finished!
 Father, into your hands I commend my spirit.”
 And when he had thus spoken, he bowed his head and gave up the life struggle.
 When the Roman centurion saw how Jesus died, he smote his breast and said: ‘This was indeed a righteous man; truly he must have been a Son of God.’
-And from that hour this centurion began to believe in Jesus.” [[UB 187:5.4-5](/en/The_Urantia_Book/187#p5_4)]
+And from that hour this centurion began to believe in Jesus.” <a id="a124_429"></a>[[UB 187:5.4-5](/en/The_Urantia_Book/187#p5_4)]

 We know that David dedicated his life to doing the will of God.